 It is interesting to compare our finding of an absence of wage discrimination by caste in this elite market for entry-level managers with the results of Madheswaran and Attewell (2007), the only other study of wage discrimination in India of which we are aware.
-They use NSS data and find that in 1999-2000, SC/ST employees in urban salaried jobs in India received wages that were 31 per cent lower on average than those of others, and that 15 per cent of this wage differential could not be explained by endowments of human capital and other factors.
-Thus, they find that discrimination results in a 5 per cent wage penalty for sc/st employees.
+They use National Sample Survey data and find that in 1999-2000, SC/ST employees in urban salaried jobs in India received wages that were 31% lower on average than those of others, and that 15% of this wage differential could not be explained by endowments of human capital and other factors.
+Thus, they find that discrimination results in a 5% wage penalty for SC/ST employees.
 It is worth noting that NSS data do not have information on grades, only on educational qualification, crudely measured.
-So their 5 per cent wage penalty should be compared with the 19 per cent wage penalty that we estimate for domestic jobs, without controlling for GPA.
-If measures of academic performance or other measures of productivity were available in the NSS data, it is possible that Madheswaran and Attewell's finding of discrimination in the Indian labour market would shrink in magnitude, and conceivably even disappear, like ours above.6

-On the other hand, it may simply be the case that the IIM-A placement market is exceptional because it is an elite market.
-Moreover, in the IIM-A placement market, employers are less likely to know candidates' caste than the average employer in the NSS.
-Employers at the IIM will only be able to guess that someone is SC/ST in certain cases from their names and other cues.
-Most SC/ST students at IIM do not display a marked lack of the westernised brand of social skills that sometimes characterises this cohort in professional circles.
+So their 5% wage penalty should be compared with the 19% wage penalty that we estimate for domestic jobs, without controlling for GPA.
+If there were a control for grades in the NSS data, it is possible that their finding of discrimination in the Indian labour market, would shrink in magnitude, and, conceivably even disappear, like ours above.
+On the other hand, it may simply be the case that the IIM-Ahmedabad placement market is exceptional.
+First, employers will only be able to guess that someone is Scheduled Caste or Tribe in certain cases from their names and other cues.
 This limits the scope for discrimination.
-It is, of course, possible that discrimination may make its appearance later in the career of employees after the employer learns their caste.
+Taste-based discrimination may make its appearance later in the career of employees after their caste is learned.
+Secondly, this market may be different simply by virtue of being elite.
+In the USA, Weinberger and Joy (2003) report that most studies find that controlling for the college attended and for grades does not significantly reduce the wage gap between white and black college graduates.

-Two recent articles study callback differentials in field experiments for urban professional sector jobs in India.
-Banerjee et al (2007) who study the software and call-centre sectors in Delhi find that though there is some discrimination against scs in call-centre jobs, for software jobs that require "harder" skills, there no are significant differences in callback rates between castes.
+Two recent articles study callback differentials in field experiments for urban professional sector jobs in India.4 Banerjee et al (2007) who study callback differentials in the software and call-centre sectors in Delhi, find that though there is some discrimination against Scheduled Castes in call-centre jobs, for software jobs that require "harder" skills there no are significant differences in callback rates between castes.
 They interpret their results as being consistent with statistical discrimination.
 Thorat and Attewell (2007), studying the urban professional sector, find larger differences in callback rates.
 Since their article does not report whether the resumes included grades, it is impossible to say whether the discrimination they observed is likely to have been statistical or taste-based.